 Done right?
 Old gate down, new gate built, sanded, painted, hung…

 but for blogging purposes, this isn’t much of an ‘after’ photo is it?
-Sure, the topic is the gate, but the setting is next to a weathered old fence, weedy and dirty interlocking walkway and a garden with a few dead plants in the mix – pretend you don’t notice the air conditioner graffiti that I made when I accidentally pressure washed it a few years ago (*note – do NOT pressure wash your air conditioner).
+Sure, the topic is the gate, but the setting is next to a weathered old fence, weedy and dirty interlocking walkway and a garden with a few dead plants in the mix – pretend you don’t notice the air conditioner graffiti that I made when I accidentally pressure washed it a few years ago.
+I know a someone who also did that and she needed to get a new one from somewhere like www.nationalairwarehouse.com (note – do NOT pressure wash your air conditioner).
 Not the most “pinnable” image.

 Blogging is about selling a feeling – whether it be laughter, entertainment, aspiration, contentment, inspiration – the project/blog post itself is only a small part of the overall scene.